xiong-zx/HEQP/README.md

-# NeuralQP-Anonymous
+# HEQP-Release

-This repository contains the code for `NeuralQP`, a general hypergraph-based framework for large-scale Quadratically Constrained Quadratic Programs (QCQPs).
+This repository contains the code for our paper *HEQP: A Hypergraph Neural Network-Based Evolutionary Method for Large-Scale QCQPs*.
 This document provides detailed instructions for setting up the environment, installing dependencies, and downloading the dataset.

 ## Installation